Last update: June 26th at 2:00pm EST.

 Here are the steps that we have put in place to help keep you safe:

 Before coming into the office we ask all patients to self screen by taking their temperature even if they feel well.
 If you have a temperature over 37.5 please page your midwife to come up with an alternate treatment plan.
-We ask clients to attend clinic appointments without any support people. and to leave other children (not in midwifery care) at home.
+Given the vaccination rate and low level of transmission in our community at this time, we happily welcome clients to bring one support person with them for prenatal clinic visits.
+Your support person cannot change throughout the course of the pregnancy, must be 12+ years old, and must pass covid 19 screening.
+At this time we ask you to continue to leave other children (not in midwifery care) at home.
 If this is not possible please contact your midwife to discuss your situation.
-Clients are REQUIRED to wear a mask that they bring from home.
+Clients and their support person are REQUIRED to wear a mask that they bring from home.

 In addition to pre-screening efforts, Burlington & Area Midwives will be following WHO guidelines for care during uncomplicated pregnancies.
 Before a physical visit takes place a virtual visit will occur to minimize time spent in our office.
 As your midwives, we are committed to ensuring safe and comprehensive care while also assisting our clients to practice social distancing and prevent unnecessary exposures during this challenging time.